aisshh2414/Basic-project-for-learning-/Readme.md

    - Aggregated available quantity and discount insights
    - Used `GROUP BY`, `ORDER BY`, `SUM()`, `COUNT()` and `CASE WHEN` for insights

+# 💡 What I Learned
+How to design SQL tables and import data

+How to use CASE, GROUP BY, and aggregate functions

+Importance of data cleaning (e.g., converting TRUE/FALSE to 1/0)

+How to debug import errors like duplicate columns, data mismatches, or syntax issues

+Using SQL to generate insights from raw data
+         5.Case-based categorization (e.g., weight ranges)

+         6.Boolean logic and data cleaning